LottieFiles/lottie-docs/docs/advanced_interactions.md

 This page is divided into "levels", each level adds more obscure features which are less portable but add increased interaction capabilities.

+There are 9 levels below _Regular Lottie_, which is the same as the number of circles of hell in Dante's Inferno.
+Reader discretion is advised.

 The techniques described below require knowledge on the following topics: